HISTORY OF NORTH OAK AA GROUP

 In 2013 Steve L. built and donated two 12-Ft. benches.
 Jeff T. built and donated one 6-Ft. bench.
 In 2016 Don W. built and donated one 10-Ft. bench.
 Darrell R. obtained and donated three pews from the Methodist Church on 64th St.

-Today, November 6, 2021, The North Oak Group is celebrating 53 years of continuous service.
+As of November 2022, the North Oak Group is celebrating 54 years of continuous service.